Can Meal Replacement Shakes Help You Lose Weight?

-Medically Reviewed by Ana Reisdorf, MS, RD
+Dietitian Reviewed Ana Reisdorf, MS, RD

 Running late in the morning?
 Can’t leave your desk for lunch?

+There are many times throughout your day when squeezing in a homemade meal is nearly impossible.
 Our busy lifestyles fuel the need for convenient and nutritious on-the-go meals when we’re pressed for time.

 You may be looking for alternatives to greasy drive-thru food or the not-so-fresh gas station sandwiches, and meal replacement shakes may be the answer for you.